toplap/awesome-livecoding/README.md

 ## Community

-* [LiveCode Slack](http://live-code-slack.herokuapp.com/), enter your email address and you're [ready to go](https://livecode.slack.com/)!. `chat`
+* [We.LURK](http://we.lurk.org/), a host for discussions around cultural freedom, experimental, new media art, net and computational culture, and things like that. `Mailing List`
-* [LURK](http://lurk.org/), a  host for discussions around cultural freedom, experimental, new media art, net and computational culture, and things like that. `Mailing List`
+* [Talk.LURK](https://talk.lurk.org/), self-hosted + open-source + slack-like service. `Chat`
 * [POTAC](https://medium.com/potac), Programing of The Art Computer. `Weblog`
 * [/r/livecoding](https://www.reddit.com/r/livecoding/), the Live Coding subreddit.
 * [LiveCoders](https://github.com/toplap/livecoders/), a semi-curated list of people doing live coding in the performing arts.